Aliases for SENP5 Gene

 GeneCards Summary for SENP5 Gene

-SENP5 (SUMO1/Sentrin Specific Peptidase 5) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include cysteine-type peptidase activity.
-An important paralog of this gene is SENP2.
+SENP5 (SUMO Specific Peptidase 5) is a Protein Coding gene.
+Diseases associated with SENP5 include 3-Methylglutaconic Aciduria, Type Iii.
+Among its related pathways are SUMOylation and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include cysteine-type peptidase activity.
+An important paralog of this gene is SENP3.

 Protease that catalyzes two essential functions in the SUMO pathway: processing of full-length SUMO3 to its mature form and deconjugation of SUMO2 and SUMO3 from targeted proteins.
 Has weak proteolytic activity against full-length SUMO1 or SUMO1 conjugates.
 Required for cell division.